Japanese Title note Baka to Test to Shoukanjuu (Literal): "Idiots, Tests, and Summoned Beasts"

-In episode 6 of Season 1, Aiko mentions in the bath house that the men and women's sides are connected, and that the men could probably peek at the women underwater.
+In Episode 6, Aiko mentions in the bath house that the men and women's sides are connected, and that the men could probably peek at the women underwater.
 Both Akihisa and Kouta immediately dive in, but the water's too hot, so they douse themselves with cold water...only to find out it doesn't help.
 Instead of just admitting defeat, Akihisa instead pulls his avatar out to try and peek that way, which still doesn't work.

 Akhisa Yoshii and his older sister Akira.
 The former is a consistent underachiever who, given the funds and resources, can cook like a pro; the latter is a Harvard student but has little to no culinary skills.

 Hideyoshi Kinoshita and his twin sister Yuuko.
 The former has trouble studying, but is a very good drama actor and a genuinely nice boy; the latter is haughty and arrogant, but has the grades to back her up.